Amazon plans a clothing store for a Southern California mall

 Amazon has been making a big push into fashion in recent years, including selling its own labels, and in September 2020, it launched an online shop called Luxury Stores.

-Still, Amazon faces challenges in attracting the fickle fashion shopper and hopes to solve the pitfalls of in-store clothing shopping by turning to high tech features.
+Still, Amazon faces challenges attracting fickle fashion shoppers and hopes to solve the pitfalls of in-store clothing shopping by turning to high-tech features.

 Upon entering the Amazon Style store, shoppers will see a curated set of items on display.
 By using the Amazon Shopping app, shoppers can scan an item’s QR code to see sizes, colors and overall customer ratings.
 Shoppers can add these items to fitting rooms or, if they don’t need to try something on, they can send it directly to the pickup counter.
 Prices will range from $10 to $400.